camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/local-kubernetes-cluster.md

         hostPort: 18080
 ```

 Modify KIND create cluster command to use the above configuration file.
-You might need to delete and re-create this cluster if you are planning to enable Ingress:
+You might need to delete and re-create this cluster if you are planning to enable Ingress (see [Delete KIND cluster](#clean) ):

 ```sh
 kind create cluster --name camunda-platform-local --config kind.config